 Everyone of us is a unique source that can stand and create on its own, if we only let it and don’t live in shallowness of a passive existence.
 If we want to move heaven and earth, we got to put it into actions.
 We might not be able to achieve this in 20 years to the extend like this little man Napoleon Bonaparte did, but perhaps in our whole of lifetime that is granted to us, we can achieve astounding.

 I’m in my mid 30’s now, far from being teenager, but the book positively tuned me.
 Who is in search of self-development and a meaningful life, to all those I can warmly recommend this piece of Japanese literature.
 Figuring out what shall come next in life, the novel can perhaps give that much needed wink.
 Maybe this is why I have great affinity for this book 📖, am I on a constant quest my own to become a better human being.
 It’s personal development that I seek.

 If we work hard on ourselves, try to be a new, better self each day through personal evolution, it seems that we can be closest to be fulfilled, excited for every moment in our life, I think.
 This is something this book rekindled for me in my consciousness.

 Now that I have red Kimi-tachi wa dou ikiru ka?, I thought to share some thoughts of mine on the impressions the book had on me while reading through.
 Bugs 🐞, apples 🍏, Copernicus & Newton, science, Napoleon, heroism, history, Buddha, studying, interrelation of things, society, friendship, much to explore with this charming book for people in their adolescence and beyond 🤗

 Many things surged up in the reading process and I just went ahead to write down what came to mind.
 It occurs to me now that I have unconsciously taken plenty of notes myself, just like Oji-san did.
-And I must admit a little like Coper-kun, I am in admiration of his uncle, so skilled in writing, so knowledgeable in the way of the world.
+And I must admit a little like Coper-kun, I’m in admiration of his uncle, so skilled in writing, so knowledgeable in the way of the world.
 Something truly inspirational!